Crosshairs at Bernie Sanders Rally in L.A. Featuring Public Enemy

 LOS ANGELES, California — The crosshairs logo of the celebrated rap group Public Enemy were worn by several fans of Sen. Bernie Sanders (I-VT) at a large rally Sunday evening ahead of Super Tuesday — though Sanders once attacked former Alaska Gov. Sarah Palin for using crosshairs in an advertisement targeting congressional districts.

-Public Enemy group leader Chuck D has endorsed Sanders, and was expected to perform Sunday evening for a capacity crowd at the Los Angeles Convention Center.
+Public Enemy group leader Chuck D has endorsed Sanders and was expected to perform Sunday evening for a capacity crowd at the Los Angeles Convention Center.

 (Fellow Public Enemy member Flavor Flav sent a “cease-and-desist” letter to the Sanders campaign, claiming that Chuck D did not represent the group as a whole.)